healthchecks/healthchecks/templates/docs/measuring_script_run_time.md

-When SITE_NAME receives a "start" signal followed by a regular ping or a "fail" signal, and the two events are less than 72 hours apart, you will see the time delta displayed in the list of checks.
-If the two events are more than 72 hours apart, they are assumed to be unrelated, and the time delta is not displayed.
+When SITE_NAME receives a "start" signal followed by a regular ping or a "fail" signal, and the two events are less than 72 hours apart, you will see the duration displayed in the list of checks.
+If the two events are more than 72 hours apart, they are assumed to be unrelated, and the duration is not displayed.

 ![List of checks with durations](IMG_URL/checks_durations.png)